rarylson/update-conf.py/README.md

 Install
 -------

-This project requires Python 2.6 or Python 2.7.
+This project requires Python 2.6, 2.7 or 3.4.

-**PS:** We're working on Python 3.X compatibility.

 To install: